 If you answered “No”, don’t worry!
 We’re going to walk you through it a bit more to help you accurately time your contractions:

 How to time contractions:

 Back to those three important time points: the start of a contraction, the end of a contraction, and the start of the next contraction.
-Noting these three time points for at least an hour will help you answer the key questions you’ll need to know about changes in your contraction pattern that might indicate labor vs. non-labor: “How long is each contraction?”, “How far apart are they?”, and “How long have you been feeling them?”
+Noting these three time points for at least an hour will help you answer the key questions you’ll need to know about changes in your contraction pattern that might indicate changes: “How long is each contraction?”, “How far apart are they?”, and “How long have you been feeling them?”

 Terms for timing contractions:

 Duration of a contraction – “How long is each contraction?”

 Duration is measured from the beginning of one contraction to the end of that contraction.